connor4312/multicraft/readme.md

 ## License

+This is subject to the same terms and conditions as Multicraft is, and is copyright by xhost.ch.
+Other than that:

 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION